-- A. Parking tickets, moving violations, and other fines received while operating a vehicle are the responsibility of the driver. - B. Report theft of or from a vehicle to the law enforcement agency with jurisdiction for investigation. - C. The use of tobacco products is prohibited in all county-owned or leased vehicles.
+- A. Parking tickets, moving violations, and other fines received while operating a Vehicle are the responsibility of the driver. - B. Report theft of or from a Vehicle to the law enforcement agency with jurisdiction for investigation. - C. Personal use of county vehicles shall be prohibited unless approved by the appointing authority. - D. Cell phone usage shall be limited to hands free devices while vehicle is in motion.